amjed-98/react-ts-pagination/README.md

 <img src="https://i.imgur.com/ru9GoMQ.png" alt="Pagination demo 2" />

-#### Note: if you want to have the default styles, you must import the styles file `"import 'react-ts-pagination

-/styles.css'"`. else you'll have to style everything using your own classes or style.
+#### Note: if you want to have the default styles, you must import the styles file `"import 'react-ts-pagination/styles.css'"`. else you'll have to style everything using your own classes or style.

 ## why react-ts-pagination

 - This package supports Typescript out of the box, so no need for `npm install @types/react-ts-pagination .`
-- Exposes a two hooks`usePagination`, `useServerPagination` that take cares of all the boilerplate for handling pagination states all in one line.
+- Exposes two hooks`usePagination`, `useServerPagination` that take cares of all the boilerplate for handling pagination states all in one line.
-- Heavlly tested for all possible edge cases and prone to future error, so releasing a broken version of this package is highlly unlikely.
+- Heavily tested for all possible edge cases and immune to future errors, so releasing a broken version of this package is highly unlikely.
-- Strongly typed using advanced typescript to narrow down your types and avoid passing wrong prop or parameter type, which gives you nice auto-completion.
+- Strongly typed using advanced typescript to narrow down your types and avoid passing the wrong prop or parameter type, which gives you nice auto-completion.

 ## Installation